arben-grepi/Clutch3/README.md

 The app calculates a **"Clutch3 percentage"** based on the last 10 shooting attempts.
 The competitive element comes from **real-time rankings** that show all users' shooting percentages in hierarchical order.
 This adds an element of competitiveness and motivates users to improve their accuracy for the next shooting session.

 The app features **robust error handling** for recording interruptions and network failures, including attempts to stop the camera during poor shooting performances.
-Currently, I am developing another **AI-powered tool** that will automatically verify users' made shots on the backend and check the authenticity of videos (to prevent cheating attempts, such as recording a screen of a pre-recorded video).
+The app uses a **backend AI-powered system** that automatically verifies users' made shots and checks the authenticity of videos (to prevent cheating attempts, such as recording a screen of a pre-recorded video).

 ## Technical Architecture